skmaria50/braze-docs/_docs/_api/endpoints/export/canvas/get_canvases.md

   	{
   		"id" : (string) Canvas API Identifier,
   		"name" : (string) Canvas name,
-  		"tags" : (array) tag names associated with the Canvas, },
+      "last_edited": (ISO 8601 string) the last edited time for the message "tags" : (array) tag names associated with the Canvas, },
     ... (more Canvases)